22ZERO and our Why

-Dr. Royster operates her own practice, focusing on the health and wellness of veterans, active military, first responders and their families.
-Dr. Royster also has a passion to help children that have been traumatized by life experiences in order to get them back on track to healthy living.
+Dr. Royster operates her practice, focusing on the health and wellness of veterans, active military, first responders, and their families.
+Dr. Royster also has a passion for helping children that have been traumatized by life experiences to get them back on track to healthy living.

 She has served on the American Counselors Association Committee for Human Rights from 2018-2019.
 Dr. Royster spent 2016-2017 as a member and conference coordinator for Safe Coalition for Human Rights.

-Dr. Royster completed training for the Reconsolidation of Traumatic Memories (RTM) Protocol in NYC, NY in January 2020.
-She’s now a certified practitioner of RTM and has since already completed over 100 individual sessions.
-Healing the PTSD of 40 clients in a very short period.
-(8 weeks).
-The youngest client Dr. Royster has worked with is 8 years of age and the eldest is 103.
+Dr. Royster completed a PTSD breakthrough training designed for mental health counselors in NYC, NY, in January 2020.
+She has now treated 116 people in a brief period.
+The youngest client Dr. Royster has worked with is four years of age, and the eldest is 103.

 Dr. Royster is fully committed to the mission of 22Zero, as the sponsoring organization for her training and has also accepted a board position with 22Zero to establish a mental health advisory committee.

-VP and Growth Development Committee Leader, & Founding Member, Certified Practitioner of the RTM Protcol
+Vice President and Growth Development Committee Leader, & Founding Member

 Read Nick's Bio